On the finiteness of log surfaces: Introduction

-In the present paper we show that this conjecture holds for log surfaces. \begin{theorem} \cref{conj: finiteness} holds for log surfaces. \end{theorem} Let $(X, B)$ be a projective log surface.
-The most delicate case of \cref{conj: finiteness} for log surfaces is when $K_X + B \equiv 0$, namely, \textit{Calabi--Yau pairs}.
-Our proof reduces the finiteness problem for Calabi--Yau pairs to the boundedness of polarizations on their models.
-To be precise, consider the class $\Cc$ of all projective wlc klt models $(X_\alpha,B_\alpha)$ that are crepant birationally equivalent to $(X,B)$.
+\begin{theorem} Let $(X, B)$ be a projective $0$-pair of dimension 2.
+Consider the class $\Cc$ of all projective wlc klt models $(X_\alpha,B_\alpha)$ that are crepant birationally equivalent to $(X,B)$.
 Let $\Dd$ be the class of all varieties $X_\alpha$ corresponding to the pairs $(X_\alpha,B_\alpha)$ in~$\Cc$.
-The following theorem is the main result of this work.

-\begin{theorem} If the class $\Dd$ has bounded polarization, then the class $\Cc$ contains only finitely many log surfaces up to log isomorphism. \end{theorem}
+If the class $\Dd$ has bounded polarization, then the set of (log) isomorphism classes in $\Cc$ is finite. \end{theorem}